kdd2025fmware/kdd2025fmware.github.io/README.md

 + Talk 4, by TBD

-*This website template was graciously borrowed from [https://mmrec.github.io/tutorial/kdd2024/](KDD 2024 Tutorial on Multimodal Pretraining, Adaptation, and Generation for Recommendation), thank you!*
+*This website template was graciously borrowed from [KDD 2024 Tutorial on Multimodal Pretraining, Adaptation, and Generation for Recommendation](https://mmrec.github.io/tutorial/kdd2024/), thank you!*